Mexicana de Aviación (1921–2010): 2013-2017

 As of 2013, Med Atlantic and Grupo Fides were still trying to invest money in Mexicana Airlines.

 On April 4, 2014, the Federal Judiciary Council announced that a judge declared the end of the bankruptcy proceedings due to a lack of credible investors.

 In 2015, many of Mexicana's former oneworld partners signed codeshare agreements with Interjet, one of Mexicana's ex-main rivals.
-The alliance has stated that it's interested in recruiting a new airline from Mexico.
+The alliance has stated that was interested in recruiting a new airline from Mexico.
 This would fill in the void left by Mexicana in 2010.
 Mexicana was listed as an inactive member of the alliance until 2017.

 2019-2022

 In November 2019, the Tribunal Federal de Conciliación y Arbitraje (Federal Court of Conciliation and Arbitration) ruled that Mexicana's assets must be transferred to the former employees of the company.
 This decision was made to settle some of the company's debt to the employees in unearned wages.
 Assets included a maintenance base, a pilot training center, and a VIP lounge.

 In March 2020, Mexican president Andrés Manuel López Obrador stated that there was a possibility of a new airline founded by former employees of Mexicana.
 The employees have also sought support from the past three presidents since the airline's closure in 2010, but there were no progress.
-“We are helping the employees to have options, like to have a new airline," he said.
-"We can’t overrule the possibility of a cooperative, that they may have the authorizations (to do it).”
+"We are helping the employees to have options, like to have a new airline," he said.
+"We can't overrule the possibility of a cooperative, that they may have the authorizations (to do it)."

 Following the COVID-19 pandemic, the Government of Mexico has sought to revive the airline due to lack of flights caused by the pandemic.
 The airline's representatives have meet with the SCT and Interior Ministry Olga Sánchez Cordero for this purpose.
 Chances of the airline's revival has increased following the recent suspension and financial struggles of low-cost carrier Interjet since December 2020.
 Miguel Ángel Yúdico Colín, secretary general of an aviation national union organization, has stated that investors will show interest in investing and operating once the business plan has been finalized.
 It is also expected to occupy the slots left by Interjet if it were to cease operations.